microsoft/data-science-editor-excel/README.md

     - `npm run dev-server`
 1. [Manually sideload the add-in to Office on the web](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/sideload-office-add-ins-for-testing#manually-sideload-an-add-in-to-office-on-the-web)
 1. select `manifest-local.xml`

+## Layout

+Layout of folders

+- __src__
+    - source code for the add-in
+- __listing__
+    - descriptions for the add-in store listing
+    - __statements__
+    - statements that must be linked to the add-in store listing

+## Architecture

+This add-in is a host to an iframe that holds the data science editor.
+This Add-In provides the interface to allow the data-science editor to interact with Excel.

+This add-in is complete static and hosted on a github pages site.

 ## Hosted Site